binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 * Syslog servers: For similar reasons to routers, as well as events and sensitive information from all sorts of systems collected in one place
 * Visibility into what is actually happening specific to communications between devices on your network

 There will almost certainly be many others.
 Think about your network topology, specifically about information, where it's stored where and over which channels it may pass.
 If you have decided to hand your precious data over to a Cloud Service Provider (CSP), then you are not going to have much control over this and in most cases, your CSP will not have as much control as you would like either.
 We address this in the [Cloud](#cloud) chapter.
-Also think about the areas that may be more vulnerable to be compromised than others, and take this information into the next step.
+Also think about the areas that may be more vulnerable to compromise than others, and take this information into the next step.

 ## 2. SSM Identify Risks
-Also,go through the same process we did in the top level Identify Risks section in the 30,000' View chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com), but do so for the network.
+Also, go through the same process we did in the top level Identify Risks section in the 30,000' View chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com), but do so for the network.

 * [MS Network Threats and Countermeasures](https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_006)